This article describes the model overview screen and how to use the sparkline graph as a guideline to the ongoing health of a deployed model.

 A tile may display the following information about a model:

-Strength ratings are recalculated automatically and the sparkline graph reflects the latest rating.
+Strength ratings are recalculated automatically and the sparkline graph reflects live performance metrics.

 In the dashboard view, the strength score displays in parentheses as a decimal number, such as (0.91).
 This number represents the F1 score that the rating is based on.

 The strength rating cannot be known or calculated for a deployed model until the initial prediction timeframe has elapsed.
 For this reason, the strength rating of a model is not available until the day after the prediction timeframe.
 For example, if a model to predict the likelihood to purchase in the next 10 days is deployed on January 1st, the rating cannot be calculated until after January 10th.

 Click a tile to display an expanded view of the model.
 In the expanded view, the sparkline graph shows the trend of the prediction ranges over time.

 The prediction ranges are based on the following strength scores: